PaaRRRR/ShoppingMall_Renewal/README.md

 npm install
 ```

+3. Create your own projects and Paste the zigzag code

-3. Run the emulator and Start the server
+4. Run the emulator and Start the server

 ```
 react-native run-android
 ```

-4. Explore
+5. Explore

 ```
 Enjoy :)